Jamie Moyer

 [edit] Records

-He also holds a similar pitching record: he won a game against the Braves on May 23, 1987, and next beat them on May 25, 2007.
+He also holds a similar pitching record: he won a game against the Atlanta Braves on May 23, 1987, and next beat them on May 25, 2007.
 He was the first pitcher ever to go more than 20 years between wins against a team.
 Mike Morgan held the previous record (19 years, 8 months against the Mariners).

 [edit] Miscellany